Marvellous-Codeworks/Homepage/docs/TMS/pages/backup-sync.md

 | **Backup destination** | **Local** (saved to your Downloads folder) or **Google Drive** (see below). |
 | **Max backups per device** | How many backup files to keep before older ones are automatically deleted.
 Default 10, configurable from 2 to 50. |

 Click **Backup now** at any time to run a backup immediately, independent of the schedule.
-To prevent accidental spam, the button (and the "Save settings to Drive" button) is disabled for 30 seconds after each run — a countdown in the status bar shows when it re-enables.
+To prevent accidental spam, the button (and the "Save settings to Drive" button) is disabled for 30 seconds after each run, a countdown in the status bar shows when it re-enables.

 ![Backup now button, next run time, and the device-identifier explanation](./img/backup-sync/01c-backup-now.webp)

-If a backup produces an empty result (no open windows/tabs to save), TMS silently skips it — no empty backup files are created.
+If a backup produces an empty result (no open windows/tabs to save), TMS silently skips it, no empty backup files are created.

 ![Automatic backup enabled with destination set to Local](./img/backup-sync/01-auto-backup-settings.webp)